 It's rather difficult to know exactly how to list this album; is it by Fear of Pop?
 Is Fear of Pop the title?
 And who's behind it all, anyway?
 It turns out it's a Ben Folds side-project, presumably recorded while Folds took a breather from his cheesily mainstream Ben Folds Five.
 Thankfully, Volume 1 (as we shall presume it's actually titled) is an awfully long way from Folds' day job, being an eclectic mix of almost every style going, with an excellent police show/blaxploitation feel to Kops, a mixture of Appalachian folk and Theremin on Avery M. Powers Memorial Beltway and ridiculous spoken word pieces In Love and Still In Love, the latter featuring the inimitable (and almost unrecognisable) William Shatner.
 All in all, every track is different to every other, making for a most uncommercial work, although a far more artistically satisfying one than Mr. Folds usually produces.

-John Mark Painter plays Chamberlin on the album, with flutes and occasional strings on Kops, with more strings and some great cello/double bass work on Slow Jam '98, although I can't tell whether the latter is Chamby or real (Painter also plays cello on the album).
-Distant strings on In Love and Avery M. Powers Memorial Beltway, and what sounds like Chamby female voices on the exceedingly brief Interlude, making a nice change from the usual suspects.
+John Mark Painter is credited with Chamberlin on Avery M. Powers Memorial Beltway, presumably providing the track's distant strings, but given that it (or is it a Mellotron?) can be heard on another four tracks, I think we have to assume it's Folds, who's credited with 'all instruments', aside from a list of exceptions.
+Anyway, we get flutes and occasional strings on Kops, little string stabs and some great cello/double bass work on Slow Jam '98, distant strings on In Love and what sounds like Chamby female voices on the exceedingly brief Interlude, making a nice change from the usual suspects.

 Official Ben Folds site

 And the Feeling's Good (1974, 33.58) **½/½

 I've Got to Convince Myself

 Essence of Your Love